docker/docs/content/config/containers/logging/plugins.md

 ## Configure the plugin as the default logging driver

-After the plugin is installed, you can configure the Docker daemon to use it as the default by setting the plugin's name as the value of the `log-driver` key in the `daemon.json`, as detailed in the
+When the plugin is installed, you can configure the Docker daemon to use it as the default by setting the plugin's name as the value of the `log-driver` key in the `daemon.json`, as detailed in the
 [logging overview](configure.md#configure-the-default-logging-driver).
 If the